MathuR-A01/MathuR-A01/README.md

 - 🌱 I'm currently learning ** MERN Stack Development, AI Tools, LLM, Rag AI Agents.**
 - 👯 I'm looking to collaborate on **Startups, MNCs**
 - 💬 Ask me about **System Designing, Frontend Development**
-- ⚡ Fun fact: ⚡ Fun fact: If you’ve ever felt your phone vibrate in your pocket only to find it wasn't there, you've experienced "phantom vibrations"
+- ⚡ Fun fact: If you’ve ever felt your phone vibrate in your pocket only to find it wasn't there, you've experienced "phantom vibrations"

 ---